 Date Name of Contract Parties Consideration Expiry Date/ Term of the contract July 2015 Termsheet Norberto Ong The Parties agree to and will pursue a venture, whereby a company (the "Company") and the Parties through contractual relationships, will engage in farming, producing, milling, and packaging different varieties of rice in Myanmar for sale, marketing and distribution in Myanmar and throughout the world (the "Venture").
-May 31, 2017 Collaboration Agreement Between SL- Agritech Corporation and EnP Solutions Limited on SL-18H F1 Seed Production, Marketing and Development in Bangladesh EnP Solutions Limited EnP shall enjoy exclusive right for importing and marketing SL-18H F1 hybrid seeds and production of AXR F1 seeds in Bangladesh.
+This is continuing agreement unless ended by the parties May 31, 2017 Collaboration Agreement Between SL- Agritech Corporation and EnP Solutions Limited on SL-18H F1 Seed Production, Marketing and Development in Bangladesh EnP Solutions Limited EnP shall enjoy exclusive right for importing and marketing SL-18H F1 hybrid seeds and production of AXR F1 seeds in Bangladesh.
 There will be a 3-year period of trial production and F1 seeds promotion for SL-18H in Bangladesh.
-A new contract agreement may be signed for another 5 years.
+Three (3) years from June 1, 2017 to May 30, 2020

 March 3, 2015 Collaboration Agreement - This is a renewal contract for the supply of good genetically pure parental lines to be used for F1 seed production (AXR) at US\$7.50/kg, and joint hybrid seed production.
 Bangladesh Agricultural Development Corporation Royalties shall be paid by BADC to SLAC in the amount of US\$0.40/kg, computed on the basis of the amount of actual harvest of seed yield, to be paid by 31 December of every year after the amount of royalty is finalized by both Parties.
-If within 3 consecutive years, the total seed production is less than 1200 ha., the Parties may agree to terminate the Agreement.
-Renewable upon mutual agreement of the Parties.
-Dec.
+The term of this agreement should be 5 (five) years and may be extended by mutual agreement under the existing terms and conditions as determine by the parties.
+5 years from March 3, 2015 to March 4, 2020 Dec.
 8, 2014 Memorandum of Agreement on the Hybrid Rice Production in South Pacific Nations such as Papua New Guinea, Fiji, Samoa and Solomon Islands.
 Calmwind Pty Ltd. (CPL) SLAC will provide its high-yielding hybrid rice seeds to be planted in CPL's rice fields in South Pacific nations.
 CPL in turn will provide exclusivity in favor of SLAC in the supply, sale and production of such high-yielding hybrid rice within CPL's territorial and operational jurisdiction in said South Pacific nations.
+This is a continuing agreement unless ended by the parties.